 Flash Drive for Photos: If you’ve sent a camera with an SD card with your missionary, this thumb drive will get the photos off their camera (or phone if compatible!) and onto the computer for P-day emails easy.
 (Have them practice before they head out!)

 Speaker with SD/TF Card Reader: Music can make such a difference for morale!
 I love this idea of purchasing a speaker that has a SD card reader.
 You can download MP3 songs onto the SD cards and label them (Instrumental, Christmas, Sabbath music etc) so your missionary can pop the SD card into the speaker and listen to mission approved music!
 The cards are also so tiny that you can periodically download a new album and send it along!
 I would look for a speaker that includes a headphone jack.
-I will be dedicating an entire post to this process soon!
+You can read all about how to get the music downloaded on this post How to send music with your missionary

 Power Converter: A converter is different than a travel adapter.An adapter helps the plugs on an electronic fit into a foreign outlet.
 A converter changes the voltage in the outlet to fit the voltage your device needs.
 Please check they countries listed to make sure that it is the correct converter for your missionary’s country.